manu-sk/ads_covid-19/README.md

 --------

-<p>Steps to bring up the dynamic dashboard - Task 1:</p>
+Steps to bring up the dynamic dashboard - Task 1:
       1. Go to notebooks folder and execute Covid_19-responsiveDash notebook</br>

-<p>Steps to bring up the dynamic dashboard with SIR simulation- Task 2:</p>
+Steps to bring up the dynamic dashboard with SIR simulation- Task 2:
       2. Go to notebooks folder and execute Covid_19-SIR-responsiveDash notebook